 Some vendors at flea markets will give you a deal if you can buy in bulk.
 If so, you can raise the price and sell each item individually online to individual buyers.

-It’s even possible to find treasures from other vendors that might be selling items they purchased from storage lockers or yard sales and have underpriced for quick sale or because they do not know the actual market value.
+It’s even possible to find treasures from other vendors that might be selling items they purchased from storage lockers or yard sales.
+They might even under-price items for quick sale or perhaps they do not know the actual market value.

 Avoid year-round flea markets as those are more like consignment sales.
 Instead, choose flea markets that are only open for a day and where vendors are looking to clear their inventory so they can replenish and move onto the next market.